RiccardoBrioschi/HIGGS-BOSON-CHALLENGE/README.md

 ## Description of notebooks:
 Here you can find what each of the file in the repo does.
 The order in which we describe them follows the pipeline we used to obtain our results.
-- `helpers.py`: we implemented all the functions in support to our code in others .py files.
+- `helpers.py`: we implemented all the "support" functions we used in others .py files.
 - `gradients.py`: we implemented all the gradients used in the implementations of the 6 methods.
 - `costs.py`: we implemented all the cost functions used in the implementations of the 6 methods.
 - `implementations.py`: we implemented all the 6 methods.
 - `preprocessing.py`: we implemented some functions we used to process the data.
-The majority of them was used in `features_engineering.ipynb`
+The majority of them were used in `features_engineering.ipynb`
-- `features_engineering.ipynb`: In this notebook we decide which features to drop and how to handle data.
+- `features_engineering.ipynb`: In this notebook we made feature engineering (feature selection, feature transformation,...).
 - `crossvalidation.py`: we implemented the functions used to train the best hyperparameters for our model (ridge regression).
 - `choosing_hyperparameters.ipynb`: we trained the best hyperparameters for our model (ridge regression).
 - `dataset_splitting.py`: we implemented some functions useful to have a local computation of accuracy of our model before the submission.